 Figure 3.1 This caption is a friendly reminder to never insert figures "in text," without a floating environment, unless explicitly needed for maintaining the text flow (e.g., the figure is small and developing with the text, like some of the centered equations, as in theorem 1).
-All figures must be referenced by number from the text (so that the readers can find them when they read the text) and properly captioned (so that the readers can interpret the figure even if they look at it before reading the text - reviewers love to do that).
+All figures must be referenced by number from the text (so that the reader can find them when he reads the text) and properly captioned (so that the reader can interpret the figure even if he looks at it before reading the text - reviewers love to do that).